 - Detailed data points to support our conclusions

 - Specific action items, including quick wins and larger issues

 This analysis serves as a blueprint for any data analyst or hospitality professional.
 Use these guidelines and ideas to create a valuable report for your management team.

-We know the challenges with getting your management team to listen, but with strong stories and real solutions, they’ll hear you now.
+We know the challenges with getting your management team to listen; with strong stories and real solutions, they’ll hear you.
 The success of your customer feedback analytics work will mean success for you, your company, and your customers – it’s a win all around.

 And we’ll all sleep a little better for it.